-Specifically, non-residents may not operate, or allow another person to operate an automobile in Michigan for more than a total of 30 days in any year.
-However, if the non-resident insures the automobile there is no criminal penalty.
+Specifically, nonresidents may not operate – nor may they allow another person to operate – an automobile in Michigan for more than a total of 30 days in any year without maintaining No-Fault insurance on the vehicle.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in an auto accident and need help navigating your no-fault insurance policy, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in an auto accident and need help navigating your No-Fault insurance policy, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is absolutely no fee or obligation.

 We are here to help you.